jbcodeforce/jbcodeforce.github.io/docs/techno/elasticsrch.md

 ## Concepts:

 * **Documents**: things we are searching for, text or Json.
-Every document has a unique ID and a type
+Every document has a unique ID and a type.
+They are immutable and has a `_version` field which is increase at each update.
+Old document is marked for deletion.
 * **Indices**: supports search into all documents within a collection of types.
 Indices contain *inverted indices* that let us search across everything within them at once. *Mappings* define schema for the data within.
 * TF-IDF: Term Frequency (how often a term appears in a given document) * Inverse Document Frequency (term appears in all document).
 TF/ DF measures the *relevance* of a term in a document.